nasa/fprime/docs/v1.5/UsersGuide/api/cmake/Options.md

 any way bypassing that utility (e.g. inside your beloved IDE).

 These locations specify the locations of the needed F prime paths.
 These are described below.
 Defaults are set to support the historical in-source deployments where F prime is merged with deployment code.
-Specifiy these settings if using the newer deployment structure. `fprime-util` does this for you.
+Specify these settings if using the newer deployment structure. `fprime-util` does this for you.

 FPRIME_FRAMEWORK_PATH: location of F prime framework installation, always the directory above this file, however;